 Put on your hunting togs today!
 After breakfast, we are off to do some truffle hunting!
 On our truffle hunting excursion, we will go behind the scenes of Provence’s most secretive business to learn how truffles are cultivated and truffle dogs are trained.
 We’ll go on a hunt for France’s elusive “black gold” with professional truffle hunters who will share the tricks of the trade with us.
-Finally, we’ll finish up with a sampling of fresh truffle hors d’oeuvres and Champagne.
-En route back to our chateau, we’ll make a stop at one of the neaby picturesque villages mentioned in Peter Mayle’s A Year in Provence, where you’ll have time to explore, enjoy some lunch at one of the cafes and maybe even indulge in a bit of souvenir shopping.
+Finally, we’ll finish up with a sampling of fresh truffle hors d’oeuvres and Champagne, followed by acasual post-truffle lunch spread of cheese, paté, charcuterie, fruit, nuts, veggies, quiche, etc. En route back to our chateau, we’ll make a stop at one of the nearby picturesque villages mentioned in Peter Mayle’s A Year in Provence, where you’ll have time to explore and maybe even indulge in a bit of souvenir shopping.

 This evening, we will enjoy freshly prepared Provencal cuisine at a local restaurant.